IdaCy/mech-typo-detect/README.md

 ## Contact & License

-This work is part of a research project at **Imperial College London**.
-Please open an issue or pull request on GitHub if you find any problems or have ideas to extend the codebase.
-The repository is made available under an MIT License unless otherwise noted.
+Just open an issue or pull request on GitHub if you find any problems or have ideas to extend the project!